IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 ## Before you begin
 {: #google-auth-ios-before}

-* You must have a resource that is protected by {{site.data.keyword.amashort}} and an iOS project that is instrumented with the {{site.data.keyword.amashort}} Client SDK.
+* You must have a resource that is protected by {{site.data.keyword.amashort}} and an iOS project that is instrumented with the {{site.data.keyword.amashort}} client SDK.
 For more information, see [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html) and [Setting up the iOS Swift SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios-swift-sdk.html).
-* Manually protect your backend application with {{site.data.keyword.amashort}} Server SDK.
+* Manually protect your backend application with {{site.data.keyword.amashort}} server SDK.
 For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).

 ## Preparing your app for Google sign-in
 {: #google-sign-in-ios}